tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.0.5 (Aug 24, 2020)

+-   Remove description from the tables tooltip at the dashboard and vManager Job Overview.

 ##### Version 3.0.3 (Aug 3, 2020)

 -   Bug fix.
 When choosing to use User SSH key, the pre-execution file was mandatory.